-The installed battery isolator is a one-way electrical valve, allowing DC current to flow in only one direction.
-The primary purpose of the battery isolator is to insure the power steering pump (standard on Verado engines) always has power in the event of a battery bank failure.
-A 90 AMP fuse is attached on the battery stud for each battery bank to feed each leg of the Isolator.
-Power is run from the Isolator to the power steering pump 50 AMP fuse is installed near the isolator connected directly to the power steering pumps power.
+The installed battery isolator is a one-way electrical valve, allowing DC current to flow in one direction only.
+The primary purpose of the battery isolator is to insure the power steering pump (standard for Verados) always has power in the event of a battery bank failure.
+A 40 AMP fuse is attached to each isolator stud that is being used, an additional 40 AMP fuse is connected directly to the power steering pumps power.